-Unlike \cite{Golt16,Appel17,Appel17a}, we do not find any additional constraints at this stage.
-Without input from higher order terms in $\tilde{V}$, we have no independent information about $\tilde{c}_{1V}$ or $\tilde{c}_{2V}$.
+Unlike Refs.~\cite{Golt16,Appel17,Appel17a}, we do not find any additional constraints at this stage.
+Without input from higher-order terms in $\tilde{V}$, we have no independent information about $\tilde{c}_{1V}$ or $\tilde{c}_{2V}$.

-A determination of $\beta'$ from $\tilde{V}$ is difficult because it involves calculating a three-point function on the lattice and then going on-shell to measure the cubic Higgs coupling.
-Given eq. (\ref{coeffs}), we find
+A determination of $\beta'$ from $\tilde{V}$ is difficult because it involves calculating a three-point function on the lattice and then going on shell to measure the cubic Higgs coupling.
+Given Eq. (\ref{coeffs}), we find \begin{widetext}

-In the limit $m_\psi \to 0$, this agrees (as it should) with the $O(h^3)$ coupling in eq.~(\ref{VHiggs}).
+\end{widetext} In the limit $m_\psi \to 0$, this agrees (as it should) with the $O(h^3)$ coupling in Eq.~(\ref{VHiggs}).

 Otherwise, if $\alphaIR$ can be isolated, it may be easier to obtain $\beta'$ directly from the running of $\alpha$ near $\alphaIR$.
-If an independent value of the technigluon condensate becomes available (appendix \ref{technigluon}), the $m_\psi \not= 0$ version (\ref{Msigfull}) of the dilaton mass formula may be tested.
+If an independent value of the technigluon condensate becomes available (Appendix \ref{technigluon}), the $m_\psi \not= 0$ version (\ref{Msigfull}) of the dilaton mass formula may be tested.